 APPG on pancreatic cancer

-What is the All-Party Parliamentary Group (APPG) on pancreatic cancer?
+What is the All-Party Parliamentary Group (APPG) on Pancreatic Cancer?

 Pancreatic Cancer UK plays an important role by acting as the secretariat for the APPG.
-The Group is also supported by a range of other interested stakeholders including Pancreatic Cancer Action, Pancreatic Cancer Research Fund.
+The APPG has its own website where you can find out more about its work, as well as the MPs and Peers who run the APPG.
+The APPG is also supported by a range of other interested stakeholders including Pancreatic Cancer Action and Pancreatic Cancer Research Fund.

 Need for Speed:

 On the 15th November 2017, the APPG launched the Need for Speed report, which highlighted why early diagnosis is vital to saving lives and how it can help to give people the best possible chance of living better for longer.

 Over the course of three months, the APPGPC gathered evidence from patients, carers, family members, clinicians, researchers and policy makers, among others.
 Six clear themes emerged from the inquiry, which now form the basis of the recommendations detailed in the report.